syncfusion-content/wpf-docs/wpf/Maps/ShapeType.md

 ![Multi polygon shape support in WPF Maps](Shape-Types/PolygonShape.png)

-### Polyline
+### MapPolyline

+You can add polyline shape on map using `MapPolyline` class and provide Geo points collection to `Points`.
 Polylines are frequently used to define linear features such as roads, rivers, and power lines.

 {% tabs %}
 {% highlight xaml %}